 Not much.
 In fact, over watering will kill your succulent much faster than under watering it.
-In my small dishes without drainage holes, I add a tablespoon or two of water every few days.
-In my dishes with drainage holes, I add enough water to completely moisten the soil every few days.
+In my small dishes without drainage holes, I add a tablespoon or two of water about once a week.
+In my dishes with drainage holes, I add enough water to completely moisten the soil every several days.
 Basically, water the soil until it is slightly moist.
 Then, allow the soil to dry out completely before watering them again.

 I’ve found that when I forget to water my succulents, their leaves start to lose their firmness, which is a sign I’ve left them without water for way too long.
 But, once they are watered, they perk right back up and are just fine.
 On the other hand, it’s much more difficult, and I’ve found more often than not, impossible, to reverse the damage caused by over watering.

 Err on the side of caution to start and give the little guys less water than you think they need, especially if they are in a container without drainage holes.